Check out this unique – and tasty – strawberry ceviche avocado boats recipe from our friend Kendra Cordoza at Paleo Pazarazzi!

 One serving of eight medium strawberries is only 45 calories.

-1 tablespoon shaved/grated Parmesan or 6-8 shaved pieces
+1 tbsp shaved/grated Parmesan or 6-8 shaved pieces

 Salt and pepper